Christine M. LaCasse Print

 Tough lawyer.
 Compassionate person.

-Born and raised in the Outaouais, Christine LaCasse has over twenty years of experience representing accident victims and their families.
+Born and raised in the Outaouais, Christine LaCasse has over twenty-four years of experience representing accident victims and their families.
 Fluently bilingual, Christine handles all types of personal injury claims including motor vehicle accidents, wrongful death claims, slip and fall accidents, waterpark and amusement park accidents, disability claims, sexual assault claims and historical abuse claims.

 Christine cares.
 She cares about her clients’ physical and mental health, the quality of her work, and obtaining for her injured clients and their families the highest possible financial awards or settlements.
 Christine understands that accident victims need to devote all of their energy towards their rehabilitation efforts and to coping with pain and their changed circumstances.
 Dealing with paperwork and the red tape associated with insurance claims is frequently overwhelming for injured persons.
 Having worked both for and against insurance companies, Christine knows how to navigate the complex world of insurance and has no difficulty viewing both sides of a dispute.